Case Interview Practice

 How to solve

-• Evaluate the client's capabilities and resources.
+• Evaluate the company’s capabilities and resources.

 Framework adaptation examples